winston0410/glory-svelte-preprocess/README.md

 ### Will this affect all my CSS?

-This preprocessor will only affect all CSS **defined inline** inside svelte-component, and those CSS rules with a selector composed of **class, pseudo classes or pseudo element** only.
+This preprocessor will only affect all CSS **defined inline** inside svelte-component.

 All unrelated rules will be kept untouched.